 Some locations require that ecommerce businesses (even sole proprietorships) obtain a business license or other permit.
 Check with your city, county, and state governments to see what is required in your area.

 This step requires time and research.
-There is a lot of competition in the ecommerce world, so you want to find the best products for the best prices to sell in your store.
-If you create your own products, the same goes for your manufacturing materials.
+There is a lot of competition in the ecommerce world, so you want to find the best products that are also affordable to sell in your store.
+If you create your own products, the same goes for the manufacturing materials.
 Check pricing and quality, but also look at any customer reviews or ratings of your potential vendors to see if other customers are satisfied.

 #7 Market Early